June 17, 2026

 Review: From Seed to Fruit, 2nd Edition

 The Second edition of From Seed to Fruit: Global Trends, Fruitful Practices, and Emerging Issues among Muslims, edited by J. Dudley Woodberry contains reports and analyses of the Global Trends and Fruitful Practices Consultation in 2007.
 The consultation included almost 500 people from around the globe involved in outreach to Muslims.
 The book is a tremendous resource for anyone involved in Muslim ministry.
 Many of the fruitful practices would find application among other people groups as well.
 The tone was upbeat and realistic.
 The Introduction reports: Muslims are following Jesus throughout the spectrum of types of contextualization – from those in traditional churches using non-indigenous language to secret believers.
-A majority of the fellowships are in what is called the C3 to C5 range – that is, from using the Muslims’ language and non-religious indigenous cultural forms and calling themselves Christians to “Messianic Muslims” who… Read the whole post
+A majority of the fellowships are in what is called the C3 to C5 range – that is, from using the Muslims’ language and non-religious indigenous cultural forms and calling themselves Christians to “Messianic Muslims” who have accepted Jesus as Lord… Read the whole post

 Back To Top